cmlh/MaltegoStuff/README.md

 #Hurricane Electric BGP

 When digging through a lot of ASes I kept finding myself Googling them and ending up on their respective Hurricane Electric pages.
-This really should be a default included IN the AS entity for Maltego
+This really should be a default included IN the AS entity for Maltego.

+#DomainTools

+Every domain of interest gets looked up in DomainTools.
+It was handy to have a transform that drops the URL for each domain into a graph.
+This code needs to be expanded so it captures not just the URL, but also grabs some of the key content when the URL entity is created.
+Not everyone has Domain Tools, I frequently find myself transcribing results from the site.